Construction

 Note

 This implementation is preliminary and will likely change in the future.
-It defers most of the functionality to Acts::StaticBlueprintNode, after the initial volume creation is completed.
+It defers most of the functionality to Acts::Experimental::StaticBlueprintNode, after the initial volume creation is completed.

 Public Types